-But even if you are a safe rider, other careless and reckless drivers can cause a crash.
+But even if you are a safe rider, other careless drivers can cause a crash.
 If you or a loved one has been seriously injured in a motorcycle crash caused by another driver in Missouri or Illinois, our compassionate and skilled motorcycle accident lawyers can help.
 At The Cagle Law Firm, we will evaluate your motorcycle accident free of charge and explain your legal options for recovery.
 You have a legal right to seek compensation for injuries in a motorcycle accident when another driver is at fault.

 Call our St. Louis motorcycle accident attorneys today at 800.685.3302 for a free consultation or use our online contact form.

 - Also see our Motorcycle Accidents FAQ page.

 Serious Injuries from Missouri and Illinois Motorcycle Accidents

 A motorcycle lacks the impact-absorbing structure and the restraints that other passenger vehicles have which means there is a greater chance of serious injuries when a motorcycle is involved.

 Hundreds of thousands of riders in both Missouri and Illinois face the very real threat of a motorcycle crash.
 In 2013, there were 4,668 motorcycle fatalities and an estimated 88,000 injured.

 Every motorcycle rider in Missouri and Illinois is at risk of suffering from a severe accident when hitting the road.

 In a collision involving a motorcycle and another vehicle, the laws of physics work against the motorcycle rider.
 The consequences of an accident involving a motorcycle and another vehicle include: